carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-To see the results after antiSMASH run, we need to access to
+## Visualizing antiSMASH results
-the `index.html` file, in order to acces to that, we will run
+To see the results after an antiSMASH run, we need to access to
-the following command:
+the `index.html` file. ¿Where is this file?
 ~~~
 $ cd Streptococcus_agalactie_A909.prokka
 $ pwd